List of Farid Gabteni’s quotes

 For the Muslim who knows, only the Qurân is the Revelation of God, thus Sacred; the rest is a composition of men, thus fallible.
 The Qurân clearly affirms freedom of conscience and expression; I would even say freedom itself.
 Thus, when God Announced to the angels that He would form a successor (to what preceded) in the earth, then they retorted: Will You form in it one who corrupts in it and spreads bloods? (…).
 God!
 Far from blaming them from such thoughts, Replies to them and Argues such a decision: (…) Certainly I Know what you do not know (chap.2, v.30).
 Moreover, in the Qurân, it is even allowed for the devil to disobey God, to justify his disobedience and wrongdoing (at his peril).
 For anyone who thinks, everything has been said, about freedom, in what I have just outlined.
 All of the Qurân illustrates – through a number of examples – freedom of conscience and expression.
 (Farid Gabteni)

-The ideal of freedom is not the characteristic of homo occidentalis but that of human nature; the word “freedom” was proclaimed, throughout human history, by all the oppressed, from all nations, all over the Earth.
-The universality of this noble word was enshrined by the struggle of colonized, stripped and enslaved peoples; freedom is inherent in the evolution and the achievement of humans.
+The ideal of freedom is not the preserve of homo occidentalis, but of human nature itself; the word ‘freedom’ has been proclaimed, throughout human history, by all the oppressed, from all nations, all over the Earth.
+The universality of this noble word has been enshrined by the struggles of colonized, stripped, and enslaved peoples; freedom is inherent in the evolution and the fulfillment of humanity.
 (Farid Gabteni)

 Knowledge, consciousness, reason, justice and peace will triumph, sooner or later; they are ideals inherent in our existence.
 (Farid Gabteni)